 Disc prolapse with sciatica is better investigated with MRI.
-The problem with magnetic resonance imaging is that nearly everyone with back pain will have abnormalities shown3, so one can't use it to replace clinical judgement.
+The problem with magnetic resonance imaging is that nearly everyone with back pain will have abnormalities shown3 and lots of people with no pain ditto5, so one can't use it to replace clinical judgement.

 This inflammatory spondyloarthritis often starts in teenage years.
 Here pain and stiffness is usually worse in the mornings and during the night, and may be improved by a warm shower or light exercise.

 There may be mild fever and loss of appetite.

 Apart from anti-inflammatory treatment, regular stretching is very useful here.

 This is almost always an incidental finding of no practical significance.
 It doesn't alter the treatment one iota.

 One bone in the lumbar spine, has slipped forwards (or backwards in retrolisthesis) a little, on the bone below.
 It is usually a forward slip at the bottom joint, because of the tilt of the bones here.

 This often happens because of fractures across the middle of the vertebra, in the pars interarticularis between the disc and the little joints at the back.
 This is called spondylolysis.

 Symptoms usually respond to ordinary mechanical treatment (mobilizing stiff joints etc.)